Gainesville Dog Bite Lawyer

 This rule is also reflected in the dog bite law.
 The dog owner’s responsibility for damages is reduced to the extent that you’re also found partly to blame for the dog bite accident.

 If you did something to provoke the dog, the insurance company could accuse you of negligence.
-If they succeed, that could lower your overall compensation award.
+If they succeed, that could lower or eliminate your overall compensation award.
 Our lawyers are here to fight back.
 Give us a call to learn more about how we can help in your case.

 What Types of Damages Are Available to Dog Bite Victims?